bitcoin-api/bitcoin-api-full-stack/README.md

 npm install
 ```

-Then, to add new addresses to your Bitcoin-Api system, you can run the following command:
+Then, to add new addresses to your Bitcoin-API system, you can run the following command:
 ```
 node AddUnusedAddress [number of addresses to add, defaults to 1]
 ```